 These results demonstrate the importance of aerobic scope in determining somatic growth rates and support the hypothesis that links between individual variation in metabolism and fitness are context-dependent.
 The larger metabolic phenotype and the environmental context in which performance is evaluated both need to be considered in order to better understand the link between metabolic rates and fitness and thereby the persistence of individual variation in metabolic rates.

 Selection on metabolism in the wild: a field study

 Organisms can modify their surrounding environment, but whether these changes are large enough to feed back and alter their evolutionary trajectories is not well understood, particularly in wild populations.
-Here my colleagues and I show that nutrient pulses from decomposing Atlantic salmon (Salmo salar) parents alter selection pressures on their offspring with important consequences for their phenotypic and genetic diversity.
+Here we show that nutrient pulses from decomposing Atlantic salmon (Salmo salar) parents alter selection pressures on their offspring with important consequences for their phenotypic and genetic diversity.

 We found a strong survival advantage to larger eggs and faster juvenile metabolic rates in streams lacking carcasses but not in streams containing this parental nutrient input.
 Differences in selection intensities led to significant phenotypic divergence in these two traits among stream types.
 Stronger selection in streams with low parental nutrient input also decreased the number of surviving families compared to streams with high parental nutrient levels.
 Observed effects of parent-derived nutrients on selection pressures provide experimental evidence for key components of eco-evolutionary feedbacks in wild populations.